AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview.md

 ## Scale reach and deliver cross-channel campaigns

-Publishers can securely access and activate advertiser segments across multiple channels, scaling reach faster using identity partners and look-alike modeling.
+Publishers can securely access and activate advertiser segments across multiple channels, scaling reach faster using identity partners and look-alike modeling (available in upcoming releases).
 Advertisers can guide audiences through the funnel and suppress already-converted audiences, ensuring message relevance and efficient spending through a secure activation workflow.

 ## Understand aggregate campaign performance

-Use collaborative measurement tools to track the impact of your ads.
+Use collaborative measurement tools to track the impact of your campaigns.
 Publishers can report campaign performance to brands, helping improve current and future ads.
-Advertisers can share privacy-safe engagement and conversion insights, integrate exposure, channel, and conversion data, and use preferred measurement partners for holistic insights.
+Advertisers can share privacy-safe engagement and conversion insights, integrate exposure, channel, and conversion data, and use preferred measurement partners for complete insights.

 ## Additional benefits